Configure the Call Quality Test and Parameter Settings for Patients

 Configure the Call Quality Test and Parameter Settings for Patients 4

-5. Disabled: this disables the automatic connection check functionality and no warnings or blocks will occur.
-Callers can still conduct a Precall Test to check their set up.
+5. Disabled: This disables the automatic connection check functionality and no warnings or blocks will occur.
+Call participants can still conduct a Pre-call Test to check their setup.

 Configure the Call Quality Test and Parameter Settings for Patients 5